ZhiGroup/Med-BERT/README.md

 ## Sharing pre-trained model

-Initially we really hoped to share our models but unfortunately, the pre-trained models are no longer sharable.
-According to SBMI Data Service Office: "Under the terms of our contracts with data vendors, we are not permitted to share any of the data utilized in our publications, as well as large models derived from those data."
+We trained new versions of Med-BERT adding medications and procedures data namely MBv2-EHR and MBv2-Claims.
+MBv2-Claims model was trained on Optum de-identified Optum Clinformatics® Data Mart (Optum CDM) claims database.
+For more details please refer to [this paper](https://static1.squarespace.com/static/59d5ac1780bd5ef9c396eda6/t/62e97e4cdcda5d1fe33ff93e/1659469388587/92+MBV2_mlforhc_v4.pdf).

+Although the original paper used Cerner HealthFacts EHR data that we did not have permission to share.
+Optum gratefully approved us to share the MBv2-Claims model.

+In order to access our MBv2-claims pre-trained model, please fill out [this form](https://forms.gle/Xu44ESaDr5ttqStr8), and we will email you the instructions to access our model.

 ## Contact

-Please post a Github issue if you have any questions.
+Please post a GitHub issue if you have any questions.

 ## Citation